hungcq/knowledge-repo/IT/software-engineering-at-google/terms.md

+# Documentation
+- Documentation: every supplemental text that an engineer needs to write to do their job, including standalone docs & code comments

 # Testing
 - Test size: resources needed to run the test
 - Test scope: how much code is being validated (not executed) by a given test